 4).
 Testing

 After the system design is complete, then further testing is carried out on the results of the design.
-At this stage, the system is checked whether it can function properly or there are errors such as errors, so that it is in accordance with the use of the system and can meet the results to be achieved.
+At this stage, the system is checked to see whether it can function properly or if there are errors, such as errors, so that it is in accordance with the use of the system and can meet the results to be achieved.

 4. Results and Discussion